-It is well known that there is a deep bias against Macintosh computers in the Windows users world.
-I know about this bias because I too was one of those who made fun of Macintosh computers and the users of them for over 15 years.
-If you must ask why I did this, I can honestly only tell you it wasn’t from any personal experience with them.
-I was merely just repeating what others told me about them and they were probably doing the same as me.
+There is a deep bias against Macintosh computers in the Windows users world.
+I know about this bias because I, too, was one of those who made fun of Macintosh computers and their users of them for over 15 years.
+If you must ask why I did this, I can honestly only tell you it wasn't from any personal experience with them.
+I was merely repeating what others said to me, and they were probably doing the same.

-In early 2004 after falling in love with the look of Macintosh OS X and making my Windows XP operating system look like OS X, I decided perhaps it was a time for a change or at least maybe I owed it to myself to fully look into Macintosh computers and what they were really about.
-It dawned on me that I had no experience with them and I’ve learned in the past that I can’t judge a movie by what a movie critic or even what a friend of mine might say about the movie in question.
+In early 2004 after falling in love with the look of Macintosh OS X and making my Windows XP operating system look like OS X, I decided perhaps it was a time for a change.
+I, at the least, owed it to myself to fully look into Macintosh computers and what they were really about.
+It dawned on me that I had no experience with them.
+I've learned in the past that I can't judge a movie by what a movie critic or even what a friend of mine might say about the movie in question.
 There were many times someone loved a movie that I went to see later only to not like it.

-At the company where I work there were two fellow employees who had Macs at home and only one of those used one at work.
-In fact, she was the only employee in the company that had a Mac at the office.
+At the company where I work, two fellow employees had Macs at home and only one of those used one at work.
+She was the only employee in the company that had a Mac at the office.
 She was the print designer at our company because even a web-based company must advertise in print from time to time.
-I remember for a long time I used to tease them about it and I always called them Crapintosh and numerous times I asked them when they were going to get a real computer?
-Funny how things change, isn’t it?
+I remember I used to tease them for a long time and I always called them Crapintosh and numerous times I asked them when they were going to get a real computer?
+Funny how things change.

-So in July 2004 I finally took the plunge and purchased a PowerMac G5 Dual with a 20” Cinema Display.
-Probably the most expensive computer I had ever even thought about buying and there I was buying it.
-At the same time my Mother, who came with me to the store, purchased a PowerMac G4 with the same display to go along with it.
+So in July 2004, I finally took the plunge and purchased a PowerMac G5 Dual with a 20" Cinema Display.
+It was probably the most expensive computer I had ever even thought about buying and there I was buying it.
+At the same time, my Mother, who came with me to the store, purchased a PowerMac G4 with the same display to go along with it.
 So we took the plunge together.
-From the opening of the boxes to the set-up, everything was so well thought out and done.
-So many minor details that you would never even think of doing with a product were done by Apple and as they said, everything just worked out of the box.
+Everything was so well thought out and done, from the opening of the boxes to the set-up.
+So many minor details that you would never even think of doing with a product were done by Apple, and as they said, everything just worked out of the box.

-It can not be denied that Macintosh usage is on the rise and the switchers are coming in droves, especially since the switch over to Intel processors.
-We are in the news, we are everywhere.
-So let Microsoft continue to believe they are number one and the best operating system out there.
-We know better and nothing lasts forever especially monopolies.
-They tend to stagnate with innovation and no competition leads to someone else comes along and blowing them out of the water.
+It can not be denied that Macintosh usage is on the rise, and the switchers are coming in droves, especially since the switch over to Intel processors.
+We are in the news; we are everywhere.
+So let Microsoft continue to believe they are number one and the best operating system.
+We know better, and nothing lasts forever, especially monopolies.
+They tend to stagnate with innovation, and no competition leads to someone else coming along and blowing them out of the water.

-There are many people in the company where I work that have either switched to Macs at work or at home, actually close to 20 people so far.
-We are on the rise, we can run Windows on a Mac (if we are so evil), and not only should Microsoft be wary of the future, but even more so, Dell, Gateway, and HP should be even more so, because why would I buy a PC when I can get a Mac that can run every OS there is all on one machine and all at the same time if I choose to do so?
-How long will it take for people to realize that OS X blows Windows away and that we don’t need Microsoft for anything, not even Office?
-There are free applications that do the same thing and they are fully compatible with Windows Office file formats.
+Many people in the company where I work have either switched to Macs at work or at home, actually close to 20 people so far.
+We are on the rise, we can run Windows on a Mac (if we are so evil), and not only should Microsoft be wary of the future, but even more so, Dell, Gateway, and HP should be because why would I buy a PC when I can get a Mac that can run every OS there is all on one machine and all at the same time if I choose to do so?
+How long will it take for people to realize that OS X blows Windows away and that we don't need Microsoft for anything, not even office?
+There are free applications that do the same thing, and they are fully compatible with Windows Office file formats.

-It is said that Mac users are extremely proud or snobbish about their Macs but the truth is we feel a deep love for our machines.
-They do so much, so much easier than you’re doing on Windows and to be fair to yourself if you haven’t given them a full, fair try you should.
+It is said that Mac users are incredibly proud or snobbish about their Macs, but the truth is we feel a deep love for our machines.
+They do so much, more straightforward than you're doing on Windows, and being fair to yourself if you haven't given them a complete, honest try, you should.
 Everything is different so expect to be frustrated for a while while you unlearn your bad Windows habits.
-Free your mind and the rest will follow or so I heard once and it’s so true.
-There, I’ve had my say and it was all done on a Mac.
+Free your mind, and the rest will follow, or so I heard once, and it's so true.
+I've had my say there, and it was all done on a Mac.